-Do the program attraction and selection processes result in participants who have the desired attributes, motivations, skills, qualifications and experience?
+Q: Do the program attraction and selection processes result in participants who have the desired attributes, motivations, skills, qualifications and experience?

-Providers that select candidates (rather than those that rely solely on the candidate self-selecting) are able to determine the most appropriate individuals for their programs.
+Providers who select candidates (rather than those relying solely on the candidate self-selecting) are able to determine the most appropriate individuals for their programs.
 Strong selection processes are most worthwhile when there is sufficient demand to enter a program.
-Accordingly, programs need attraction processes that generate a strong candidate pool.
+Accordingly, programs need attraction processes that generate a strong candidate pool.39

 It is important to ensure that the selection criteria match the overall program goals.
 Having the most appropriate candidates entering the program will mean it is more likely that it will produce the types of leaders it aspires to develop.
-Research on good practice in selection processes is outlined in Box 6 below.